caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

+- need a way to generate some load automatically, don't want to rely on manually clicking around the site, will be doing this in jmeter
 - Simple tasks are easy enough to script manually, but it's a lot easier to script longer tasks (like filling out an entire survey) by recording.
 JMeter has great tools for this; learn to use & love them.
 - You'll want to test different server environments (including your local machine), so practice DRY test script writing and take the time to setup good default for HTTP requests.
 - The CSRF token can be a bit hair to keep track of at first, but once you have it set up it's easy to maintain.